benbalter/benbalter.github.com/_posts/2014-03-13-pages-anchor-links.md

 ### The JavaScript

-Last, to tie everything together, you'll also need a bit of JavaScript magic client side, by adding the following to your site's footer:
+Last, to tie everything together, you'll also need a bit of JavaScript magic client-side, by adding the following to your site's footer:

 ```html
 <script>